Vikram222726/go-web-server/README.md

 # go-web-server

-An HTTP web-server build in Golang which can server thousands of requests per second utilizing Golang go-routines and net/http library.
+An HTTP web-server build in Golang which can serve thousands of requests per second utilizing Golang go-routines and net/http library.

 In order to startup the server at Port: 8080, from the root directory do:
 a. cd server